Avinaykumar26/MedClarify-A-Medical-NLP-Pipeline/README.md

 3. Click **New app**, then select your repository, branch, and main file path: `app/main.py`.
 4. Click **Deploy!**

 > **Note:** Streamlit Cloud will automatically detect `requirements.txt` and install all dependencies.
-First-time deployment may take 2-3 minutes as it downloads the embedding models .
+First-time deployment may take 2-3 minutes as it downloads the embedding models.

 ---